-To properly measure for house shutters, a homeowner first needs to decide whether shutters must be functional (fully close and cover window) or are purely decorative.
-Then follow the directions given below to measure for the most appropriate shutter panel sizes.
+To properly measure for house shutters, a homeowner first needs to decide whether shutters will be functional (fully close and cover window) or are purely decorative.
+Specific measuring instructions are given below based on the intended exterior shutter operation.

-Observe obstructions on either side of the window which may prevent proper installation of wooden shutters (downspouts, building corners, roof lines, etc.).
+First, observe obstructions on either side of the window which may prevent proper installation of outside shutters (downspouts, building corners, roof lines, etc.).
 Pay particular attention to the space between neighboring windows to ensure adequate proportions and that adjacent shutters will not collide.